Detailed Information

 For the V24s, the Goldpoint audio taper has larger steps for the first six positions, and then -2dB per step up to full ON.
 The chart below shows the V24 step sizes.

-Unlike the chart above, the V47s, have 1.5dB for each and every step (which it stll a logarithmic taper - because we're talking decibels, not resistance, here.)
+The V47s have 1.5dB for each step (which it stll a logarithmic taper.)

 The real world loudness levels are the same for any chosen knob position for all the stepped attenuator values, (5K, 10K, 20K, 25K, 50K, 100K, and 250K.)
 In other words, position 8 on a 24-position 10K stepped attenuator will yield the same loudness as position 8 on a 24-position 100K stepped attenuator.
 Position 16 on a 47-position 25K unit will be the same loudness as position 16 on a 47-position 250K unit.
 This is because loudness is determined not only by how much total resistance, but by resistance ratios (the ratio of the total series resistance before the rotary switch wiper compared to the total resistance after the wiper.)